Published on December 2, 2025

 A Texas Medigap plan, officially called Medicare Supplement Insurance, is an extra policy you can buy to help pay for those costs.
 It fills in the financial “gaps” in your Original Medicare coverage, giving you a clearer picture of your healthcare spending and protecting you from large, unexpected medical bills.
 It’s important to remember that you must be enrolled in Original Medicare to buy a Medigap plan; they don’t work with Medicare Advantage plans.

-First, What is Medicare Supplement Insurance?
+What Is Medicare Supplement Insurance (Medigap)?

 At its core, Medicare Supplement insurance is coverage sold by private companies that helps pay for costs Original Medicare leaves behind.
 For example, when you’re admitted to a hospital, you have to pay a significant Part A deductible.
 For doctor visits and outpatient care, you’re typically responsible for 20% of the cost after you’ve met your annual Part B deductible.
 These expenses can be difficult to budget for.
 A Medigap plan steps in to cover some or all of these remaining costs, depending on the specific plan you choose.
 This makes your healthcare expenses much more predictable.
 The Texas Department of Insurance provides a helpful guide that explains how this insurance works for state residents.

-How Do Private Insurance Companies Fit In?
+Where Do Private Insurance Companies Fit In?

 While Medigap plans are regulated by the federal government, they are sold by private insurance companies.
 To make things simpler for you, the plans are standardized.
 Each plan is identified by a letter (such as Plan G or Plan N), and every plan of the same letter must offer the exact same basic benefits, regardless of the company selling it.
 This means a Plan G from one company in Texas has the same fundamental coverage as a Plan G from any other.
 The only real differences you’ll find between them are the monthly premium and the company’s customer service reputation.
 This standardization is a huge help because it allows you to compare plans apples-to-apples, focusing on finding the right price and company for the plan that best fits your needs.

-How Medigap and Original Medicare Work Together
+How Medigap Works with Original Medicare

 Think of Original Medicare and your Medigap plan as a team that handles your medical bills for you.
 When you go to a doctor or hospital that accepts Medicare, you’ll show both your Medicare card and your Medigap card.
 Your provider bills Medicare first.
 After Medicare pays its approved share (usually 80% for most services under Part B), it automatically sends the rest of the bill to your Medigap company.
 Your Medigap plan then pays its portion directly to the provider.
 This all happens seamlessly in the background.
 The result is that you’re left with little or no bill to pay yourself, depending on your plan’s coverage.
 This coordination is one of the key ways Medigap plans work to simplify your healthcare costs.